2024 Delaware gubernatorial election

-The 2024 Delaware gubernatorial election was held on November 5, 2024, to elect the governor of the U.S. state of Delaware, concurrently with the 2024 U.S. presidential election, as well as elections to the United States Senate, elections to the United States House of Representatives, and various state and local elections.
+The 2024 Delaware gubernatorial election was held on November 5, 2024, to elect the governor of Delaware.
 Incumbent Democratic governor John Carney was term-limited and could not seek re-election to a third term in office.
-(Note: Delaware is one of the nine states and one territory of the United States that limit governors to two terms for life in their constitutions, along with Arkansas, California, Michigan, Mississippi, Missouri, Nevada, North Dakota, the Northern Mariana Islands and Oklahoma.)
 Primary elections took place on September 10, 2024, in which Democratic New Castle County Executive Matt Meyer and Republican state representative Mike Ramone won their parties' nominations.

 Meyer comfortably won the election, albeit by the closest margin since 2004.
 Meyer's 56% of the vote is the lowest for the Democrats since that election, while Ramone's 44% is the highest since for Republicans.